-The main parts of the waste water system are the toilet, dual holding tanks, and tank dump valves (See Section 8 - Maintenance for dump valve information).
+The main parts of the waste water system are the toilet, Black/Gray tank(s), and tank dump valve(s) (See Section 8 - Maintenance for dump valve information).
 The system is designed to provide complete self-contained toilet facilities, while on the road or parked, without being connected to a sewage line.
 It may also be used in the stationary position while connected to a sewage hose.

-Keep the dump valves closed with either method and empty the tanks when they are nearly full.
-The idea is to send a large volume of water through the tanks and hose at the same time to float solids away.
+Keep the dump valve closed with either method and empty the tank only when it is nearly full.
+The idea is to send a large volume of water through the tank and hose at the same time to float solids away.

-After the sewage tank has been emptied, close the gate valves and put approximately five gallons of water in the sewage holding tank using the black tank flush inlet.
-This will spray the interior of the tank with water and help prevent solids from building up in the sewage holding tank.
+After the sewage tank has been emptied, close the dump valve and put approximately five gallons of water in the sewage holding tank.
+This will help prevent solids from building up in the sewage holding tank.
 The addition of a deodorizing agent like Aqua-Kem® will help prevent odors.

-Should you ever have a buildup of solids, close the valves, fill the tanks about 3/4 full with fresh water, drive a distance to agitate the solids, and drain the tanks.
+Should you ever have a buildup of solids, close the valve, fill the tank about 3/4 full with fresh water, drive a distance to agitate the solids, and drain the tank.